Product Relation Correlation and Its Use in Product Clustering: Product Relation Correlation

 where $\mu_{i}$ is given by

 As $\rho_{ij}$ is a correlation coefficient, it takes values in $[-1,1]$.
-High values of $\rho_{ij}$ are caused by similar purchase patterns of products $i$ and $j$ with respect to the other products $k$; more specifically, by similar sets of complements of products $i$ and $j$.
-Similarly to \cite{Ruiz2020} and \cite{Tian2021}, we attribute this behavior to substitutes.
+High values of $\rho_{ij}$ are caused by similar purchase patterns of products $i$ and $j$ with respect to the other products $k$; more specifically, by similar sets of complements to products $i$ and $j$.
+Similarly to \cite{Chen2020}, we attribute this behavior to either substitutes or complements.
 Values of $\rho_{ij}$ near zero indicate independent products.
-Low values of $\rho_{ij}$ indicate products with opposite purchase patterns.
+High values of $\rho_{ij}$ indicate related products.
+Negative values of $\rho_{ij}$ indicate products with opposite purchase patterns, suggesting that both products $i$ and $j$ have their own distinct complements.
 Note that expression \eqref{eq:rho} is identical to the expression when the summations are taken over the whole set of products $k=1, \ldots,m$ with $n_{ii}$ set to $\mu_{i}$.
 Using this identity, it is then clear that $\rho_{ij}$, $i,j=1,\ldots,m$ form a positive-semidefinite correlation matrix.

+Computational simplicity of the proposed approach is obvious.
+Product relation correlation $\rho_{ij}$ is based only on counts $n$, $n_i$, and $n_{ij}$.
+When a new basket arrives, it is needed to increase the appropriate counts by one and then recompute equation \eqref{eq:rho}.
+Besides the resulting correlation, it is required to store $m^2+1$ integers in a database.

+Our approach is therefore a streaming algorithm, which can examine a sequence of inputs in a single pass only.
+This is a great computational advantage as the number of rows in any transaction database increases rapidly.
+For a survey of the pioneering data stream literature, see \cite{Muthukrishnan2005}.
+Recent studies in this field include e.g.\ \cite{Cerny2019} who deal with estimation and diagnostics of linear regression and \cite{Holy2023a} who focus on volatility estimation using high-frequency data.